-The school may request an exception at the time of notification of the positive drug test ("A" sample) by submitting documentation to the NCAA-designated drugtesting agency.
+The school may request an exception at the time of notification of the positive drug test (sample A) by submitting documentation to the NCAA-designated drug-testing agency.
+The school has two business days to notify the NCAA-designated drug-testing agency of their intent to pursue a medical exception or submit the required medical documentation.

-If the school fails to provide medical documentation (including a prescription that would have been active as of the test date) to the NCAA-designated drug-testing agency before the "B" sample is reported as positive to the school, the school will be required to withhold the student-athlete from competition until such time as the documentation is received and reviewed, and a decision is rendered.
+If the school fails to provide all medical documentation (including a prescription that would have been active as of the test date) to the NCAA-designated drug-testing agency before sample B is reported as positive to the school, the school will be required to withhold the student-athlete from competition until such time as the documentation is received and reviewed, and a decision is rendered.
+If additional documentation is requested by the medical panel, the school must provide the additional document(s) within 90 calendar days of the request.